Accident And Injury Attorneys

 You Have Protections Under New York Law

-Per New York Insurance Law § 2601, you have protections against uncooperative insurance companies.
-Insurers are prohibited from settling claims in bad faith, unjustly stalling the claims process, and failing to acknowledge your claim promptly.
+Per New York Insurance Law § 2601, you have protections against uncooperative insurance carriers.
+Insurers are prohibited from settling claims denial in bad faith, unjustly stalling the insurance claims process, and failing to acknowledge your claim promptly.
 An insurer could face fines and other penalties if found guilty of these practices.

 Our Personal Injury Lawyers on Long Island Can Serve You